1123/StackExchangeImporter/README.md

 http://creativecommons.org/licenses/by-sa/3.0/

-Tiny excerpts of these dumps are included in the test/resources directory for testing purposes.
+The dump of the beer stackexchange site is included to run the tests on.

 Importing into a relational database is the first step in mining data from the stackexchange sites (most importantly from stackoverflow).
 I hope this project